-- 28.4.
-PMAs are expressly prohibited from bringing beverage products or containers that compete with the Commercial Affiliate, as confirmed by Concacaf, into the Controlled Areas.
-PMAs are expressly prohibited from bringing non-commercial affiliate product and/or branded items (i.e., different from Commercial Affiliate) during the competition period in controlled areas as referenced herein. - 28.5.
+- 27.4.
+PMAs are expressly prohibited from bringing beverage products or containers that compete with any commercial affiliate, as confirmed by Concacaf, into the controlled areas.
+PMAs are expressly prohibited from bringing non-commercial affiliate product and/or branded items (i.e., different from commercial affiliate) during the Competition period in controlled areas as referenced herein. - 27.5.
 At all times, Concacaf reserves all its rights to exploit, sell, create, license, sublicense, and dispose of merchandising rights for the Competition, and to authorize and license others to do so.
-PMAs are not authorized to create or sell their own co-branded merchandise without the prior written approval of Concacaf; Concacaf, however, may appoint a third-party licensee to work directly with each participating Team and local licensees, if any, to establish any product offering and associated royalties from local merchandising of co-branded products, when previously authorized and confirmed in writing by Concacaf. - 28.6.
+PMAs are not authorized to create or sell their own co-branded merchandise without the prior written approval of Concacaf; Concacaf, however, may appoint a third-party licensee to work directly with each participating Team and local licensees, if any, to establish any product offering and associated royalties from local merchandising of co-branded products, when previously authorized and confirmed in writing by Concacaf. - 27.6.
 Concacaf will issue separate Commercial Regulations for the Competition specifying these commercial and intellectual property rights.
-All Concacaf members must comply with the Commercial Regulations for the Competition and must ensure that their members, officials, players, delegates and other affiliates also comply with these regulations.
+All Concacaf members must comply with the Commercial Regulations for the Competition and must ensure that their Team Delegation Members and any other affiliates also comply with these regulations.

-29. MEDIA
+28. MEDIA

-- 29.1.
+- 28.1.
 Concacaf will issue separate Media Regulations for the Competition specifying each PMA's mandatory promotional and media activities that will take place prior to and during the Competition.
-These will include, among others, interview requests, pre- and post-match press conferences and open training sessions. - 29.2.
-Each PMA must comply with the Competition Media Regulations and must ensure that their members, officials, players, delegates, and other affiliates also comply with these regulations. - 29.3.
+These will include, among others, interview requests, pre- and post-match press conferences and open training sessions. - 28.2.
+Each PMA must comply with the Competition Media Regulations and must ensure that their Team Delegation Members and any other affiliates also comply with these regulations. - 28.3.
 For more details, please refer to the Media Regulations.